 However, the amending Regulation does not change any requirements of the original IVD Regulation.
 It only changes requirement related dates of application identified in IVD Regulation (EU) 2017/746 articles 110, 112 and 113 for certain IVD medical devices including in-house devices.

-But…..don't sit calmly in your chair until you have checked how it affects you.
-It may be that your Product documentation needs to be updated Before 2022-05-26!

-The purpose of Regulation (EU) 2022/112 is to prevent disruption of supply of essential healthcare products in the context of the COVID-19 pandemic
+The purpose of Regulation (EU) 2022/112 is to prevent disruption of supply of essential healthcare products in the context of the COVID-19 pandemic.
+All manufacturers need to control how the amending regulation affects transition times for each device.

 Första textutkastet från Micke: